akshataKarekar/Web-Scraping-ETL-Python-Projects/README.md

 Extract, Transform and Load (ETL) operations are of extreme importance in the role of a Data engineer.
 A data engineer extracts data from multiple sources and different file formats, transforms the extracted data to predefined settings and then loads the data to a database for further processing.

-In these 2 projects I have done the below:
+In these 2 projects I have done the following:
 Read CSV, JSON, and XML file types.
 Extract the required data from the different file types.
 Transform data to the required format.